Spell

 Name Type Attributes Description

-hints string <repeatable>
+hints <repeatable>

 Example: